Mark Tremonti: Equipment

+Collaborations with PRS

+Tremonti with one of his PRS signature guitars.

+Tremonti was a long-time admirer of PRS Guitars but could not afford one as a younger player.
+While touring in support of My Own Prison, PRS contacted him to offer him one of their guitars and received a McCarty model, which he used exclusively for a time.
+Tremonti however wished for several changes to suit his style and sound, including more aggressive-sounding pickups and a different neck profile.
+Such alterations led to Tremonti's first signature model with PRS, released in 2001.
+The brand later released a limited edition 20th anniversary of the model to celebrate what Guitar World called "one of the most successful partnerships in modern electric guitar history."
+Around 2016, Tremonti co-designed a new model with PRS, this time with a body reminiscent of the Gibson Explorer, but it was not put into production due to its "quirky" design and complex construction.

+Tremonti also has a line of signature amplifiers with PRS, the "MT" series.
+PRS released the compact, two-channel MT15 head and matching 1x12 cabinet in 2018.
+The 100-watt, three-channel MT100 head followed in 2024.
+The amps' clean channels are based on the Fender Twin, while the higher-gain lead channels are designed for metal.
+The overdrive channel added for the MT100 is designed to be Dumble-esque.
+This voicing was added as a selectable option on the MT15's lead channel in a 2025 update to the amp.

 Personal life

 On December 14, 2002, Tremonti married Victoria Rodriguez, with whom he has two sons, Austen and Pearson, and a daughter, Stella.
 They currently reside in Windermere, Florida.
 Tremonti's daughter Stella has Down syndrome, and he supports Down syndrome charities.

 One of Tremonti's brothers, Michael, is Alter Bridge's fan liaison and publicist.
 Another brother, Dan, has created the artwork for all of the albums by both Alter Bridge and Creed and is the president and creative director of a design/marketing company called Core Twelve.
 Tremonti's mother died in January 2002 and Alter Bridge's song "In Loving Memory" is a tribute to her.

 Awards and accolades

 RIAA certifications

 These statistics were compiled from the RIAA certification online database.